-The following are guidelines for local and off-unit Incident Management Teams for the orderly transfer of fire suppression responsibilities.
-This guide is for the assumption and release of incoming Management Teams plus a checklist of information and data the receiving unit needs to provide.
+The following are guidelines for local and off-unit IMTs for transfer of fire suppression responsibilities.
+This guide is for the assumption and release of incoming management teams plus a checklist of information and data the receiving unit needs to provide.
 Information will be written and oral.

-Taking Over of a Complex Fire by an Off-Unit Incident
+Taking Over of a Complex Fire by an Off-Unit Incident Management Team

-Management Team

-- 1 The assumption of a fire by an off-unit team must be as smooth and orderly as possible.
-It must be remembered that the local team is in charge until officially released. - 2 Ordering unit should specify expected time of arrival and expected time of takeover by the off-unit team. - 3 Incoming Incident Commander should contact the fire's unit dispatch in advance and arrange for: - Expected support staff - Location of Agency Administrator - Transportation needs.
-Team Incident Commander should also contact ordering Agency Administrator or designated alternate immediately on team assignment. - 4 The ordering unit should do the following prior to the arrival of the incoming team: - Determine ICP/Base Location - Order support equipment, supplies, and initial basic support organization for the fire. - Order or make ample supply of topography maps, base maps, etc. - Determine transportation needs of incoming team.
-(From ordering unit to fire and on fire.) - Determine Agency Administrator briefing time and location.

-- Obtain necessary information for the Agency Administrator briefing (see below). - Order communication cache and communication vehicle. - 5 There should be two briefings for the incoming team.
-First briefing should be by the Agency Administrator at a site away from the fire.
-Second briefing should be by the local Incident Commander at the fire site.
-Transition period of takeover will depend on complexity, expertise of local team, and/or other issues. - 6 Agency Administrator Briefing.
+1) The assumption of a fire by an off-unit team must be as smooth and orderly as possible.
+The local team is in charge until officially released.

+- Ordering unit should specify expected time of arrival and expected time of takeover by the off-unit team. - Incoming IC should contact the fire's unit dispatch in advance and arrange for: - Expected support staff - Location of agency administrator - Transportation needs.
+Team IC should also contact ordering agency administrator or designated alternate immediately on team assignment. - 4) The ordering unit should do the following prior to the arrival of the incoming team: - Determine ICP/base location - Order support equipment, supplies, and initial basic support organization for the fire - Order or make ample supply of topography maps, base maps, etc. - Determine transportation needs of incoming team (from ordering unit to fire and on fire). - Determine agency administrator briefing time and location. - Obtain necessary information for the agency administrator briefing (see below). - Order communication cache and communication vehicle. - 5) There should be two briefings for the incoming team.
+First briefing should be by the agency administrator at a site away from the fire.
+Second briefing should be by the local IC at the fire site.
+Transition period of takeover will depend on complexity, expertise of local team, and/or other issues. - 6) Agency Administrator Briefing.
 Should be as held soon as possible after arrival of all members of the team.
 It is impossible to list everything a team needs to know.
 The following checklist and sample briefing form include those items that should be discussed and/or distributed to the team: